Baylor Bears men's basketball: NCAA tournament results

-The Bears have appeared in the NCAA tournament 15 times.
-Their combined record is 22–15.
+The Bears have appeared in the NCAA tournament 16 times.
+Their combined record is 23–16.
+They were National Champions in 2021.

 NIT results

 The Bears have appeared in the National Invitation Tournament (NIT) six times.
 Their combined record is 10–5.
 They were NIT champions in 2013.

 Old Fight

 Old Fight refers to the Baylor fight song, enacted in the mid 1950s.

 All-time series records

 All-time series records against Big 12 members

 Baylor men's basketball all-time series against all Big 12 Conference opponents as of the beginning of the 2019–2020 season.

 In series against conference opponents since the advent of the Big 12, Baylor leads TCU, Texas Tech, and West Virginia.